Wake Women Podcast

 Episode 11: Living a Life of Self-Expression with Serena Dugan

-Through approaching life with authenticity and creativity, Serena Dugan’s passion is to bring beauty to the world around her.
+Through approaching life with authenticity and creativity, Serena Dugan (’94) has a passion for bringing beauty to the world around her.
 She co-founded Serena and Lily, a design-driven luxury furniture and home accessories company.
 Now, she leads Serena Dugan Design, an art and textile design studio that reflects her unique talent and philosophy.
 In this episode, we talk about Serena’s successful business, her purpose, and how she has built a life of beauty and meaning.

 Episode 10: Objects of the Rich and Famous with Meaghan Steele